 The Story of What Four Men Did To a Girl...
 And What the Town Did To Them!

 Did You Know?

-, who played the defendant "Private Joey Haines" was a Texas-born American expatriate who was a disc jockey with AFN while serving with the US Army in Germany.
+(Private Joey Haines) was a Texas-born American expatriate who was a disc jockey with AFN while serving with the U.S. Army in West Germany.
 After his enlistment ended in the late 1950s, Sondock stayed in Europe and became famous as a master of ceremonies and radio host at Westdeuscher Rundfunk (WDR) in Cologne.
 He hosted a very popular American music show on WDR, "Mal Sondock's Hit-Parade".
 His American-accented German endeared him to his vast audience.
-He passed away from a long illness in Cologne in 2009, aged 75.
+He passed away from a long illness in Cologne in 2009, at the age of seventy-five.
 See more